 Low-impact exercise may help relieve the pain associated with primary headaches.
 However, if you are prone to dull, throbbing headaches, avoid heavy exercise.
 Engage in such activities as walking and low-impact aerobics.
 Avoid teeth clenching.
 The upper teeth should never touch the lowers, except when swallowing.
 Teeth clenching results in stress at the temporomandibular joints (TMJ) – the two joints that connect your jaw to your skull – leading to TMJ irritation and a form of tension headaches.
 Drink at least eight 8-ounce glasses, or a total of 64 ounces, of water a day to help avoid dehydration, which can lead to headaches.

-Dr. Smith can also help you with performing a spinal manipulation or chiropractic adjustments to improve spinal function and alleviate the stress on your system.
-He can also provide nutritional advice, recommend a change in diet and perhaps the addition of B complex vitamins.
-He can also offer advice on posture, ergonomics (work postures), exercises and relaxation techniques.
+Dr. Jade can also help you with performing a spinal manipulation or chiropractic adjustments to improve spinal function and alleviate the stress on your system.
+She can also provide nutritional advice, recommend a change in diet and perhaps the addition of B complex vitamins.
+She can also offer advice on posture, ergonomics (work postures), exercises and relaxation techniques.
 This advice should help to relieve the recurring joint irritation and tension in the muscles of the neck and upper back which can help relieve most headaches.

-Schedule a visit with Dr. Smith today and start yourself on the path to feeling better.
+Schedule a visit with Dr. Jade today and start yourself on the path to feeling better.
 Call us today at 505-327-5086 and start the journey back to full health.